 block number = integers (byte address / physical block size) + address of first physical record offset = remainder (byte address / physical block size)

 This information is passed onto the Device Interface Module, which transforms the block number to the actual cylinder/surface/record combination needed to retrieve the information from the physical storage device.
 Once retrieved, device scheduling algorithm comes into play.
 The information is places in the buffer and control returns to the physical file system, which copies the information to the desired memory location.
 Once finished, the message “All clear” is passed to all the modules.
 Any other command is handled the same way.
 At the point when the control reaches the device handler, the allocation module is called as it is responsible for keeping track of unused memory areas.

-At each level of the file management system, the process of examining whether the request is valid or not occurs.
+Note: At each level of the file management system, the process of examining whether the request is valid or not occurs.
 First occurs at the directory level when the file system checks if the file exists or not.
 Next occurs when the access control verification module checks whether access is allowed or not.
 Next occurs when the logical file system checks if the requested byte is within the file’s limits.
 In the last the verification occurs when the device interface module checks if the storage device exists or not.
 Thus, an operation of every user command needs the coordinated effort of every module of the file system.